 The Predictive Gap: Knowing that a truck broke down is easy.
 Predicting when a specific water pump will fail based on unique vibration patterns and ambient temperature is where most implementations fail.

-A robust automotive digital twin architecture isn't a single software package; it’s a multi-layered ecosystem.
+A robust Automotive Digital Twin architecture for fleet use isn’t a single software package; it’s a multi-layered ecosystem that forms the foundation of any production-grade Fleet Management Digital Twin.

 1. The Physical Layer: Data Acquisition & Edge Intelligence